 Finally, here are three of the goddesses juxtaposed with human models.

-So love goddesses and archetypes of beauty follow a definite pattern.
-On the other hand, they aren't truly identical.
-For instance, the Venus de Milo doesn't have the small waist evident in all the other examples.
-And we can't rule out the possibility that current tastes differ from traditional ones.
+Historical artwork may be compelling, but it's not enough to make a strong case.
+Furthermore, we can't rule out the possibility that current tastes differ from traditional ones.
 To reliably determine what men find attractive today, we'll have to examine more evidence.

 If men won’t tell the truth when asked what they find attractive, how can we ever know?
-One way is to look at what they buy in secret when they're free to order exactly what they want.
+One way is to look at what they choose in secret when they're free to have exactly what they want.

+The exact numbers aren't especially important here.
 In plain language, the majority of men choose dolls with far more pronounced curves than lingerie models.

 As you can see, the typical sex doll resembles the example images in the previous section, while the runway model is distinctly different: not only thinner, but also narrower at both the hips and chest.
 The runway model's greater height also causes her body to seem more elongated.